moderntribe/square-one/dev/docker/README.md

 **Note** that a full restart may be necessary to resolve `*.tribe` domains.

-**Note** for the **Linux**, it might be problems due to the new Linux versions coming with what is called `systemd-resolved` .
-This comes by default in almost all distributions nowadays.
-To workaround that, you might need to do the following steps (be aware that disabling `systemd-resolvd` might break name resolution in VPN for some users):
+**Note** for **Linux**, if you run in to problems with DNS resolution, it might be caused by `systemd-resolved` on newer Linux versions.
+To workaround the issue, you might need to do the following steps (be aware that disabling `systemd-resolvd` might break name resolution in VPN for some users):

 1. run the following commands:
    ```shell